fettay/prez_seminar/PITCHME.md

 # Fisher combinations

-*This test has already been presented in the beginning of the semester*

 We assume here a set of $n$ **independant** elementary hypothesis $H_1, ..., H_n$ and their associated p-values $p_1, ..., p_n$.